-The grant can be up to 50 per cent of the cost of eligible work and can include the fees of registered architects from the New Zealand Insitute of Architects (NZIA), registered engineers who are Chartered Professional Engineers (CPEng) and registered quantity surveyors registered engineers (aligned with New Zealand Institute of Quantity Surveyors - NZIQS).
+The grant can be up to 50 per cent of the cost of eligible work and can include the fees of registered architects from the New Zealand Institute of Architects (NZIA), registered engineers who are Chartered Professional Engineers (CPEng), Heritage Professionals (as defined in the Christchurch District Plan) and registered quantity surveyors (aligned with the New Zealand Institute of Quantity Surveyors - NZIQS).
 The grants are paid retrospectively once the works have been completed and certified by Council staff.
 All the relevant resource consents and building consents required for the project are still the responsibility of the building owner.